ikosmidis/mJPL-conjecture-supplementary/README.md

 minimaxdesign | 0.1.5
 ggplot2 | 3.4.4

+Commit 517815a is with fixed psi = 0.5 in training

 0. Compute 100 $(\rho^2, \kappa, \gamma$) points for the computer experiment and check whether MLE asymptotically exists for each one